Tutorials for Students

 Basic Information Searching

-A subject librarian details the library's information resources and provides instruction on how to search for and critically review information.
+A librarian details the library's information resources and provides instruction on how to search for and critically review information.

 Advanced Information Searching